 May 2019.
-After the excitement of King’s College and Wren Library, Irish Mike and I were in need of some lunch and where better to go in Cambridge than one of England’s most historical watering holes!
-With the day’s pervading greyness and the ever-present threat of rain hanging in the air, we made sharpish tracks to The Eagle Pub on Benet Street.
-This is where S and I used to come to chill out whenever we came to Cambridge with the Belgian teens during our years working for Roeland English summer camps at Woodbridge, Suffolk.
-Those were some great, carefree times and I felt more than a little pang of nostalgia as The Eagle came into view for the first time in thirteen years.
+Mike and I were having a great day exploring Cambridge.
+It was early afternoon and we both found ourselves with rumbling stomachs and parched throats.
+There was no debating where we’d take lunch, it simply had to be The Eagle, one of England’s most historical watering holes!
+This is where I used to come to chill out every summer when I came to town with my Roeland students.
+Those were some great, carefree times.
+Hence I felt more than a slight pang of nostalgia as The Eagle came into view for the first time in thirteen years.

-May 2019.
-The Eagle Pub dates all the way back to 1353 when a ramshackle watering hole was opened here offering three gallons of beer for a penny!
-It wasn’t until 1667 that a more formal establishment sprung up and back then it was christened The Eagle & Child.
-As you walk through the front door you’ll see this large board proudly heralding two of The Eagle’s most historical claims to fame.
+The Eagle Pub dates all the way back to 1353 when a ramshackle watering hole opened here offering three gallons of beer for a penny!
+It wasn’t until 1667 that a more formal establishment sprang up under the name The Eagle & Child.
+As you walk through the front door, you’ll see this large board proudly heralding two of The Eagle’s most historical claims to fame.

-May 2019.
-The Eagle Pub was also the drinking spot of choice for RAF airmen based in and around Cambridge during The Second World War.
-As the story goes The RAF literally flooded the place at the weekends and many of them burned their names and squadron numbers onto the ceiling of the pub’s back room with cigarette lighters and lipstick.
-This graffiti still survives today in the room that is now called The RAF Lounge.
+Many of them burned their names and squadron numbers onto the ceiling of the pub’s back room with cigarette lighters and lipstick.
+This graffiti still survives today in what is now called The RAF Lounge.

-It’s always busy at The Eagle Pub, at least that’s been my experience over the years and it was no different that day with Irish Mike as we picked out a free corner table and placed our orders at the bar.
+It’s always busy at The Eagle Pub, certainly in my experience over the years.
+It was no different that day as Irish Mike and I picked out a free table and placed our orders at the bar.

 As you’d expect the food at The Eagle is great, with similarly great prices to match.
-Irish Mike went for a pint of lager shandy and a club ciabatta, while sweet tooth Leighton opted for a coffee and a wedge of the house carrot cake.
+Irish Mike went for a pint of lager shandy and a club ciabatta.

-Back in my Woodbridge days S and I used to base ourselves in The Eagle’s Beer Garden, so I just had to go and take a look for old times sake.
-Along the way, I paused to take in the vast array of framed photographs dedicated to the pub’s history and the Cambridge icons who popped in for a drink.
-One of these was none other than Winnie The Pooh author A.A.
+Back in my Roeland days I used to base myself in The Eagle’s Beer Garden.
+Thus I had to excuse myself from Mike for a moment to go and have a look.
+Along the way, I paused to take in the vast array of framed photographs honouring the pub’s long history.
+One famous patron was none other than Winnie The Pooh author A.A.
 Milne, pictured here with his son Christopher Robin.

 For more information on The Eagle Pub, check out their website here.

 Like this?
-Why not sift though more of my pieces from Cambridge.
+Why not sift through more of my pieces from Cambridge.

 Or maybe search further afield with my articles from all around England.